dspocius/criipto/README.md

   authorizationParams: {
   	response_type: "code"
   },
-  // The next to settings must match the Callback URLs in Criipto Verify
+  // The next to settings must match the Callback URLs in Criipto Verify - by default libraries path is "callback"
-  redirectUriPath: "/callback",
+  redirectUriPath: "/callback", // avoid using this path in your application
   logoutPath: "/signout",
   routes: false,
   required: false,